dills122/p2p-test/Readme.md

 - `--listener-addresses` / `-l` – known peers in `host:port` form (repeatable flag)
 - `--name` / `-n` – friendly node name (defaults to a UUID)

+Every ping reply carries the sender's peer list, so after a node successfully reaches any peer it will automatically learn about the rest of the network.
+The `--listener-addresses` flag is only needed to provide the initial bootstrap(s).

 ### Two-node local test

 Terminal 1: